 Licensed Educational Psychologist

-The Board of Behavioral Sciences (BBS) issues a license for Licensed Educational Psychologists (LEPs) to experienced school psychologists.
-To qualify, you must have a master’s degree in psychology, school psychology, counseling and guidance, or the equivalent from a regionally-accredited school as well as 60 semester hours of postgraduate work in pupil personal services.
-You will also be be fingerprinted through the state’s Live Scan service, pass a criminal background check, complete three years of full-time experience working as a school psychologist, and pass the LEP written exam before requesting the initial LEP license.
+The Board of Behavioral Sciences (BBS) issues the Licensed Educational Psychologist (LEP) credential for those with at least three years of full-time experience as school psychologists.
+To qualify, you must have a master’s degree in psychology, school psychology, counseling and guidance, or the equivalent from an accredited school as well as 60 semester units (or 90 quarter units) of postgraduate work in pupil personnel services.
+You must be fingerprinted through Live Scan, pass a criminal background check, and pass the LEP written exam before requesting the initial LEP license.

 School Psychologist